-Inquiries for disability-related housing accommodations should be made to the office of accessibility services.
-Current students are expected to renew their status with accessibility services on an annual basis prior to the beginning of the housing sign-up process.
-Upon review of the student's documentation, accessibility services will make a recommendation to the office of residence life regarding the student's approved accommodations.
+Inquiries for accessibility-related housing accommodations should be made to the office of accessibility services.
+Current students are expected to renew their status with the office of accessibility services on an annual basis prior to the beginning of the housing sign-up process.
+Upon review of the student's documentation, the office of accessibility services will make a recommendation to the office of student housing regarding the student's approved accommodations.
 Students with disabilities who require emergency evacuation assistance may meet with the office of accessibility services to complete a personal emergency evacuation plan.
-The office of accessibility services will share the emergency evacuation plan with the office of residence life, BGSU police, and other emergency response agencies.
+The office of accessibility services will share the emergency evacuation plan with the office of student housing, BGSU police, and other emergency response agencies.
 This plan must be updated annually with the office of accessibility services.
 Students with a disability may request a meeting, at move-in, with the hall director to discuss all approved accommodations including emergency notification, personal care attendants, emergency evacuation plans, sheltering locations, and evacuation options.
 The office of accessibility services is located at 38 College Park office building and can be reached via phone at 419-372-8495.